Uninett/argus-htmx-frontend/README.rst

 Make sure the files are in the right tree, ``src/argus/htmx``. ``src/argus`` *in this repo* has no ``__init__.py``, this is to avoid conflicts.
 Do not add one.
-Do ``git mv src/argus_htmx src/argus/htmx`` or ``git rebase main mybranch`` or use a grahical client to cherrypick one by one onto main.
+Do ``git mv src/argus_htmx src/argus/htmx`` or ``git rebase main mybranch`` or use a graphical client to cherrypick one by one onto main.
 It is enough to just move the files.
 Correcting import paths and file include paths can be done *after* the move, in the new repo, with a new commit.